UNMC_Acronym_Vert_sm_4c

 According to the Centers for Disease Control and Prevention (CDC), "Avian influenza or bird flu refers to the disease caused by infection with avian (bird) influenza (flu) Type A viruses.
 These viruses naturally spread among wild aquatic birds worldwide and can infect domestic poultry and other bird and animal species.
 Bird flu viruses do not normally infect humans.
 However, sporadic human infections with bird flu viruses have occurred."

 The Highly Pathogenic Avian Influenza (HPAI) strain of the H5N1 avian flu is currently spreading in the U.S. and is the same as the one spreading in Europe and Asia.
-Both wild birds and domestic poultry have been affected, along with some cases of the virus being found in wild mammals, such as mink, grizzly bears, sea lions, and otters.
+Both wild birds and domestic poultry have been affected, along with cases of the virus being found in wild mammals, such as foxes, mink, skunks, bears, sea lions, and otters.
+Few cases of H5N1 in cats have also been reported.
+Most recently in the spring of 2024, multiple US states reported infection of H5N1 in herds of dairy cows.
+Three cases have been reported in humans in the U.S. (1 in Colorado in 2022, 1 in Texas and 1 in Michigan in 2024).

 Unofficial HPAI H5N1 Map